 While MAPS may seem like a typical self-evaluation, scorecard proposal, there are several unique considerations that offerors should be aware of before preparing their proposals.
 First off, this solicitation has an initial “filtering” phase in the evaluation process called the “Gate Criteria”.
 The offeror is required to respond to all of the questions listed below.
 Potential offerors should strongly consider their responses when making a bid or no-bid decision.
 If an offeror finds itself responding “no” to most of the questions, it is more than likely the evaluation of their proposal will stop at this step.

-- Does the offeror have an active facility clearance of SECRET?
+- Does your company have an active facility clearance of SECRET?

-- Does the CAGE code the offeror is proposing under have a current assessment report within CPARS with any of the performance elements rated MARGINAL or below?
+- Does the CAGE code your company is proposing under have a current assessment report within CPARS with over 40% (large business) or over 60% (small business) of the performance elements rated MARGINAL or below?

 Outside of the gate criteria, the MAPS scorecard offers some familiar scoring criteria like systems, rates and certifications.
 All claimed systems and rates must be government approved to qualify for credit scoring.
 For certifications, we are seeing one of the first, if not the very first, inclusion of CMMC Level 2 or higher certification as a credit scoring factor.
 The rest of the scorecard is predicated on the past performance volume and the technical volume.

-For past performance, offerors will need to submit three qualifying projects per proposed domain, with a focus on relevance, NAICS alignment, recency and performance quality (i.e., CPARS rating).
+For past performance, offerors will need to submit three qualifying projects per proposed domain, with a focus on relevance, North American Industry Classification System (NAICS) alignment, recency and performance quality (i.e., CPARS rating).
 The most difficult aspect for offerors will be mapping the qualifying projects’ statements of work to the domain technical capabilities.
 Domains have anywhere between six and eleven distinct technical capabilities each.
 This could mean a minimum of 18 and 33 citations per domain, potentially double or triple that number if an offeror prefers to provide backup citations.
 Qualifying projects are then awarded credits based on the number of technical capabilities met.

 Last but not least, the technical volume requires the offeror to provide a response limited to six pages to three areas (two pages per area): recruitment, retention and risk management.
-The scoring for the technical volume is the most subjective with the government awarding three credits per area based on a high confidence rating, two credits for some confidence and one credit for low confidence.
+The scoring for the technical volume is the most subjective with the government awarding a maximum of five credits per area based on the following ratings: outstanding (five points), good (three points), acceptable (two points), marginal (one point), or unacceptable (zero points).

 Status (open/closed)